 - working on real problems under the supervision of skilled attorneys;

-- strengthening your understanding of the kind of law you want to practice;
+- strengthening understanding of types of law practice;

-- forming relationships with attorneys in an area that interests you, thus helping to develop a network and career in that area.
+- forming relationships with attorneys in a specific area of law, thus developing a network and career in that area.

-The courses accomplish these goals through your work at your site, readings and a weekly seminar, and regular reflection on experience at your placement.
+The courses accomplish these goals through work at a placement site, a weekly seminar with readings, and regular reflection on experience at the placement.

 Most of our Atlanta-based placements also accept students on either a full-time or a part-time basis.
-You do not need to work full-time to work at an Atlanta placement, although we strongly encourage you to take advantage of the many opportunities that full-time work provides.
+You do not need to work full-time to work at an Atlanta placement, although we strongly encourage you to take advantage of the unique immersive experience and many opportunities that full-time work provides.